moon9s/First-JavaScript-project/README.md

 ## 📝 About the Project 💖📖
 This project is my first step into the world of programming with JavaScript! 🛤️✨ My goal was to handle user events, and make the web experience more engaging. 🚀🔥

-Hope you enjoy this little project! 🥺💖⭐
+Hope you enjoy this little project! 🥺💖⭐ <br>
 <img src="https://media.giphy.com/media/v1.Y2lkPWVjZjA1ZTQ3NDB3YmRib3BhZGE4b2Z0anZ1MXBsYm8xdjQ2cDZzMmZnNTV6dzV2cSZlcD12MV9naWZzX3JlbGF0ZWQmY3Q9Zw/LML5ldpTKLPelFtBfY/giphy.gif" alt="" width="400">